pmgl/starblast-modding/README.md

   }
 } ;
 ```

+#### Customizing the scoreboard
+The built-in scoreboard can be replaced by your own custom scoreboard component.
+As soon as an UI component with id ```"scoreboard"``` is created, you will be responsible for updating the scoreboard.
+Your scoreboard component does not have to include a ```position``` because it will automatically fill the area already reserved for the scoreboard.

 # Add 3D objects to the scenery
 The mod can create custom, textured 3D objects and add them to the scenery.
 These objects have